 Appian Way

-Rome in June: Seasonal Delicacies
+Rome in June: Seasonal delicacies

 Considered as one of the most iconic Roman dishes, Cacio e Pepe is a commonly available pasta dish in Rome.
 ‘Cacio’, which is another word for Pecorino Romano, a variant of salty, aged sheep’s milk cheese is added to pasta with ‘pepe’ or black pepper.
 You can find Cacio e Pepe at Felice a Testaccio.